Samuel Smiles: Legacy

 Self-Help has been called "the bible of mid-Victorian liberalism", and it raised Smiles to celebrity status almost overnight.

-The Liberal MP J. A. Roebuck in 1862 called Smiles' Workmen's Earnings, Strikes and Savings "a very remarkable book" and quoted passages from it in a speech.
+The Liberal MP J. A. Roebuck in 1862 called Smiles's Workmen's Earnings, Strikes and Savings "a very remarkable book" and quoted passages from it in a speech.

 George Bernard Shaw, in his Fabian Essays in Socialism (1889), called Smiles "that modern Plutarch".

 American inspirational writer Orison Swett Marden was inspired by Samuel Smiles as a result of having read Self-Help during his youth.
-Decades later, he wrote Pushing to the Front (1894) and became a professional author as a result of Smiles' influence.
+Decades later, he wrote Pushing to the Front (1894) and became a professional author as a result of Smiles's influence.

-The late nineteenth-century and early twentieth-century saw the rise of New Liberalism, Keynesian economics, and socialism, which all viewed thrift unfavourably.
+The late nineteenth century and early twentieth century saw the rise of New Liberalism, Keynesian economics, and socialism, which all viewed thrift unfavourably.
 The New Liberal economists J. A. Hobson and A. F. Mummery in their Physiology of Industry (1889), claimed that saving resulted in the underemployment of capital and labour during trade depressions.
 General Theory of Employment, Interest and Money (1936) by John Maynard Keynes, attempted to replace classical liberal economics.

 Building societies adopted the message of being thrifty to self-improve represented in Thrift.
 In 1897, The Halifax printed the "Misery Leaflet" in which a worn-out house and a well-off house are each illustrated next to each other under the labels "Want of Thrift" and "Thrift".
 The leaflet has "Little and often fills the purse.", "Before you marry have a house to live in.", and "Providence will thrive where genius will starve.
 When fortune smiles take the advantage." written on the margins.
 In reality, the majority of people could not save because banks did not accept small deposits at the time.